hornbill/goSWRequestImport/README.md

 * CoreFieldMapping - The core fields used by the API calls to raise requests within Service Manager, and how the Supportworks data should be mapped in to these fields.
 * - Any value wrapped with [] will be populated with the corresponding response from the SQL Query
 * - Any Other Value is treated literally as written example:
-* -- "summary":"[itsm_title]", - the value of itsm_title is taken from the SQL output and populated within this field
+* -- "h_summary":"[itsm_title]", - the value of itsm_title is taken from the SQL output and populated within this field
-* -- "description":"Supportworks Incident Reference: [oldCallRef]\n\n[updatetxt]", - the request description would be populated with "Supportworks Incident Reference: ", followed by the Supportworks call reference, 2 new lines then the call description text from the Supportworks call.
+* -- "h_description":"Supportworks Incident Reference: [oldCallRef]\n\n[updatetxt]", - the request description would be populated with "Supportworks Incident Reference: ", followed by the Supportworks call reference, 2 new lines then the call description text from the Supportworks call.
+* Core Fields that can resolve associated record from passed-through value:
-* -- "site":"[site]", - When a string is passed to the site field, the script attempts to resolve the given site name against the Site entity, and populates the request with the correct site information.
+* -- "h_site_id":"[site]", - When a string is passed to the site field, the script attempts to resolve the given site name against the Site entity, and populates the request with the correct site information.
 If the site cannot be resolved, the site details are not populated for the request being imported.
-* -- NOTE - Change Requests can have a core variable named changeType.
-Again, this can be populated either by using the SQL output, or a hard-coded value in the JSON config.
+* -- "h_fk_user_id":"[cust_id]", - As site, above, but resolves the original request customer against the users or contacts within Hornbill.
+* -- "h_ownerid":"[owner]", - As site, above, but resolves the original request owner against the analysts within Hornbill.
+* -- "h_category_id":"[probcode]", - As site, above, but uses additional CategoryMapping from the configuration, as detailed below.
+* -- "h_closure_category_id":"[fixcode]", - As site, above, but uses additional ResolutionCategoryMapping from the configuration, as detailed below.
+* -- "h_ownerid":"[owner]", - As site, above, but resolves the original request owner against the analysts within Hornbill.
+* -- "h_fk_team_id":"[suppgroup]", - As site, above,  but uses additional TeamMapping from the configuration, as detailed below.
+* -- "h_fk_priorityid":"[priority]", - As site, above, but uses additional PriorityMapping from the configuration, as detailed below.
 * AdditionalFieldMapping - Contains additional columns that can be stored against the new request record.
 Mapping rules are as above.

 #### PriorityMapping